chrschorn/dotfiles/README.md

 ## Notes

-* Some pointers by the creator of dotbot: [http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/](article on his blog).
+* Some pointers by the creator of dotbot: [article on his blog](http://www.anishathalye.com/2014/08/03/managing-your-dotfiles/).